Staffing

 Mrs Ess - Keyboard

-We are a brilliantly resourced department with two main teaching rooms and a smaller 6th form teaching area, an industry standard Pro-Tools recording studio and 8 practice rooms.
-The department uses 59 iMacs split between the 3 teaching rooms and 1 in each of the practice rooms.
-We also have four drum kits, samba band kit, steel pans, belleplates, African djembes and a full range of classroom percussion instruments.
+We are a brilliantly resourced department with two main teaching rooms and a smaller 6th form teaching area, an industry standard Pro-Tools recording studio, four practice rooms and two rehearsal rooms.
+The department has 30 pc's with Sibelius 8 and Mixcraft.
+We have an IMAC in each of the smaller rooms.
+We also have six drum kits, samba band kit, steel pans, belleplates, African djembes and a full range of classroom percussion instruments.

 The department has a "real buzz" to it both within lessons and in the many and varied extra-curricular activities.
 Students choose to spend much of their free time either taking part in one of the ensembles or simply coming to use the computers or team up with other students to form musical groups and bands.
 Our aim is to enable students to experience a wide range of music and to learn how to compose, perform and evaluate it.